 The unique feature is the Cypress nine has multiple tee-blocks so it can be played it as par-3 course at 1,400-yards or stretch it out to almost 3,500-yards so you can golf it as a regulation par-36.
 Perfect for the family golf and juniors.

-You will recognize the name as it is the current host of the nationally televised PGA TOUR Sanderson Farm Classic in October that runs on the same week as the HSBC Classic.
+You will recognize the name as it is the current host of the nationally televised PGA TOUR Sanderson Farms Championship in October that runs on the same week as the HSBC Classic.

 The facilities at the Country Club of Jackson are second to none but I must admit I am not that impressed with the course itself.
 Personal taste, I guess.

-Dave Finn is our Canadian Correspondent.
-To read more about his golf adventures visit www.golftravelandleisure.com.
+To read more about Dave Finn's golf adventures visit www.golftravelandleisure.com.